jamesbriggs/mysql-permute-indexes/README.md

 **Summary**

-Autogenerate all valid index statements for EXPLAIN to optimize complex queries automatically for MySQL and Oracle.
+Autogenerate all valid index statements for EXPLAIN to optimize complex queries automatically for MySQL, Postgres, Oracle and SQL Server.

 **Example**